 picked_boxes = []

-# The index of the remaining box with the highest score
+# The index of the remaining field with the best rating

 index = order[-1]

-# Pick the bounding box with largest confidence score
+# Choose the bounding field with largest confidence rating

 # Compute coordinates of intersection